Version 1.3 | 19-10-2022

 This policy and procedures apply to students who are currently enrolled with us in a Tertiary Course and are in continuing general-attendance within the course study period, or within an extended study period where an extension has been approved in writing by us.

-Complaints can arise when allegations or grievances are raised about the conduct or decisions of:
+Complaints can arise when allegations or grievances are raised by a student about:

-Appeals can arise when a person disagrees with a decision about a complaint.
+Appeals can arise when a student disagrees with a decision about a complaint.

 Complaints and appeals policy